PERSUASION

 Here is perhaps the simplest case of persuasion.
 You persuade a man only insofar as you can talk his language by speech, gesture, tonality, order, image, attitude, idea, identifying your ways with his.
 (1950, p.
 55).

-According to the rhetorical doxa, the preliminary to a successful persuasive performance is based on agreements between the speaker and the audience S. Conditions of discussion.
-This negotiation of agreements could take place through a preliminary argumentative dialogue, running the risk of an infinite regression.
-So the orator resolves not to explicitly agree with his audience, but to adapt to it.
-For this reason, he or she makes a preliminary inquiry about the audience, in order to be able to correctly adapt to, or mimic, the audience.
-This is precisely what the theory of the ethos of audiences foresees, S. Ethos, §5: through ethotic suggestion, the speaker presents himself or herself as “one of you, the people”.
-Secondly, by logical proofs, the speaker gives prominence to the values and judgments accepted by his or her audience (he or she argues ex concessis).
-Thirdly, appealing to pathemic communion with the audience, empathy is shown.
+According to the rhetorical doxa, the prerequisite for a successful persuasive performance is based on agreements between the speaker and the audience, see conditions of discussion.
+This negotiation of agreements could take place through a preliminary argumentative dialog, which would run the risk of an infinite regression.
+The speaker therefore chooses not to explicitly agree with his audience, but to adapt to it.
+For this reason, he makes a preliminary study of the audience, in order to adapt, or mimic it correctly.
+This is exactly what what the theory of the ethos of the audience foresees, see Ethos, §5: by ethotic suggestion, the speaker presents himself or herself as “one of us, the people”.
+Second, by logical proofs, the speaker gives prominence to the values and judgments accepted by his or her audience (ex concessis).
+Third, by appealing to a pathemic communion with the audience, empathy is demonstrated.

 5. Who studies persuasion?

-The characteristic difference of rhetorical argumentation cannot be defined by persuasion, for the simple reason that persuasion is an object claimed by many other disciplines, including the sciences and philosophy of cognition; neuropsychology as well as “neuro-linguistic programming”.
+The characteristic difference of rhetorical argumentation cannot be defined in terms of persuasion, for the simple reason that persuasion is an object claimed by many other disciplines, including the science and philosophy of cognition; neuropsychology as well as “neurolinguistic programming”.

-One year before the Treatise on Argumentation, Vance Packard published The Hidden Persuaders (1957), in which he developed a criticism of rational persuasion as socially ineffective.
-This criticism was first elaborated in the twenties by Walter Lippman (1922) and later by Edward L. Bernays (1928).
-In the wake of these books, but with quite different methods, neuromarketing came to focus on the issue of persuasion.
+A year before the Treatise on Argumentation, Vance Packard published The Hidden Persuaders (1957), in which he developed a critique of rational persuasion as socially ineffective.
+This critique was first elaborated in the twenties by Walter Lippman (1922) and later by Edward L. Bernays (1928).
+In the wake of these books, but using very different methods, neuromarketing began to focus on the issue of persuasion.
 To take a less controversial discipline, the analysis of persuasion also belongs to social psychology.
-This discipline counts among its fundamental objects the theoretical and experimental study of social influences: persuasion, convictions, suggestion, grip/influence, incitement… the formation and manifestations of attitudes, representations, and correlative transformations in the ways individuals or groups behave.
-The whole movement of the world, the material events, including scientific discoveries and technical innovations, along with the correlative flows of language, produce and rectify the representations, thoughts, words and actions of individuals and groups.
-The great classical studies of social psychology of persuasion published in the last century hardly mention rhetoric or argumentation.
+This discipline counts among its fundamental objects the theoretical and experimental study of social influences: persuasion, conviction, suggestion, grip/influence, incitement… the formation and manifestation of attitudes, representations, and correlative transformations in the way individuals or groups behave.
+The whole movement of the world, the material events, including scientific discoveries and technical innovations, together with the correlative flows of language, produce and correct the representations, thoughts, words and actions of individuals and groups.
+The great classical studies of the social psychology of persuasion published in the last century barely mention rhetoric or argumentation.
 For example, neither the word rhetoric nor the words argument or argumentation appear in a collection of texts on the psychology of persuasion, entitled Persuasion (Yzerbit and Corneille 1994).
-The problem of persuasion can be legitimately invoked in relation to discourse, but the study of the process of persuasion, even in term of its linguistic aspects, may in no circumstances be carried out in the sole framework of rhetorical studies (Chabrol and Radu, 2008).
+The problem of persuasion can legitimately be raised in relation to discourse, but the study of the process of persuasion, even in term of its linguistic aspects, can under no circumstances be carried out solely framework of rhetorical studies (Chabrol and Radu, 2008).

 6. Persuasion as a general function of language

-Just as rhetorical argumentation cannot be characterized by its persuasive function, it cannot be defined as the study of the persuasive language genres, insofar as the persuasive function is not linked to a genre but is coextensive with language use, S. Schematization.
+Just as rhetorical argumentation cannot be characterized by its persuasive function, it cannot be defined as the study of persuasive language genres, insofar as the persuasive function is not tied to a genre but is coextensive with language use, see schematization.

-From the general point of view of language functions, persuasion may be considered representative of the function of action on the recipient (call function, German Appell Funktion, Bühler [1933], or conative function, Jakobson [1960]).
-More specifically, Benveniste contrasts history (narrative) with discourse, and considers that the intention to influence is a characteristic of the latter category, discourse:
+From the general point of view of language functions, persuasion can be seen as representative of the function of action on the recipient (call function; German Appell Funktion, Bühler [1933], or conative function, Jakobson [1960]).
+More specifically, Benveniste contrasts history (narrative) with discourse, and considers the intention to influence to be a characteristic of the latter category, discourse:

 By contrast, we have in advance situated the plane of discourse.
 Discourse is to be understood in its broadest extension: every utterance supposes a speaker and a listener, and in the first the intention of influencing the other in some way.
 It is first of all the diversity of the oral discourses of every nature and of every level … but it is also the mass of the writings that reproduce the oral discourses or borrow their turns and ends.
 (Benveniste [1959], p.
 242, my emphasis)